evatrium/capsule/docs/extras.md

 The **caveat** is that the availability of the logic (or any other collection) you are trying to access is dependent on the invocation order of your capsules.
 Like I mentioned in the beginning of the doc, its experimental (... probably not that useful), but it can work if your capsules are invoked in a hierarchical order that insures that the predecessor can provide dependencies to the successor.

 ## **OR DON'T MAKE THINGS COMPLICATED**
 **and just call the second curried function.
-This will store the logic into a variable that you can import like any other regular function**
+This will store the logic into a variable that you can import like any other regular dependency**

 ```js
 //user.js